CodeMovie/code-movie-html/Readme.md

 </code-movie-html>
 ```

-Get an interactive code-movie-html tutorial like this:
+Get an interactive step-by-step coding tutorial like this:

 <img alt="An animated JavaScript tutorial" src="./assets/demo.gif">